thiagosteps227/blockchain-developer-bootcamp-final-project/README.md

 This project is a Crowfunding developed with a Smart Contract deployed to the BSC testenet.
 The main idrectory contain the Blockchain part of the project.

+**Frontend**
+Designed with React.js using javascript.
-The frontend can be accessed from the dir--> crowdfunding-frontend.
+The frontend can be accessed in the Dir-> crowdfunding-frontend.

 Deployed address and deployment information are contained in: truffle-config.json